 Create something new in your life and let this be the moment where you decide that from now on you will live the life you love.

 Maybe you have been willing to devote more time to your health and fitness.
 Maybe you’d like to start learning a new language or travel through South America.
 Whatever it is, the time is now.

 As you move forward with something new, you will start attracting new great things.
-New opportunities, new relationships and hopefully new love.
+Opportunities, new relationships and hopefully falling in love all over again.

 9. Focus on what you learned

 No matter how good or bad your relationship was, chances are you learned something about yourself or the other person.

 I always say that dating is to find out whether or not the two of you want to spend your lives together.
 It’s a time of observation and evaluation.
 So if the relationship ended, ask yourself what led to it and how you can avoid it in the future.